cloudiator/cloudiator.github.io/_docs/tutorial_cloud.md

 For this purpose, three entities have to be created:

-1. An Api, depicting the programming interface the cloud uses, e.g. Nova in case of Openstack.
+1. An _Api_, depicting the programming interface the cloud uses, e.g. Nova in case of Openstack.
-2. A Cloud, depicting the endpoint where the API of the cloud is reachable.
+2. A _Cloud_, depicting the endpoint where the API of the cloud is reachable.
-3. A CloudCredential, depicting the user credentials for the given cloud endpoint.
+3. A _CloudCredential_, depicting the user credentials for the given cloud endpoint.

 ## Openstack Example